 4. SAYING NO TO ONE OPPORTUNITY WILL LEAVE YOU OPEN FOR THE NEXT OPPORTUNITY.

 When I started blogging in 2016, I said yes to every brand collaboration that came my way because I wanted to build my social media presence and credibility with brands.

 But I learned after 2 years that I was getting burnt out and working with brands was starting to feel like a chore.
 Initially, I was afraid to say no brand collaborations.
 But after saying no and turning down gifted campaigns, other brand campaigns emerged that I was way more excited about.

 Fam, remember that when you say no to one opportunity, you’re creating space for other opportunities to come your way.
-There are hundreds (if not thousands) of brands out there putting side a piece of their marketing budgets to influencer marketing.
+There are hundreds (if not thousands) of brands out there putting aside a piece of their marketing budgets for influencer marketing.

-There were instances once when I signed in an agreement for a brand collaboration but the digital marketer ending up ghosting me after all those back and forth emails for a week!
-Even though it felt weird for that moment, I ended up having yet other doors of opportunities that came knocking my way and I’m grateful for it.
+There were instances once when I signed an agreement for a brand collaboration but the digital marketer ended up ghosting me after all those back-and-forth emails for a week!
+Even though it felt weird at that moment, I ended up having yet other doors of opportunities that came knocking my way and I’m grateful for it.

 5. YOU CAN GLADLY IGNORE DEMANDING BRAND COLLABORATIONS

-There are some brands that sees micro influencer’s (like me) as cost-effective because – We can boost engagement.
+There are some brands that see micro-influencers (like me) as cost-effective because – We can boost engagement.
 We can make it easier to build trust with consumers.
 We can improve authenticity.